Steel Rebar

 Steel Rebar FAQs

-Rebar is short for “reinforcing bar” or reinforcement bar,” depending on who you ask.
-This is because it consists of rods (or bars) that are primarily used in the reinforcement of concrete structures.
+Rebar is short for “reinforcing bar” or “reinforcement bar,” depending on who you ask.
+This is because it consists of steel bars (or rods) that are primarily used in the reinforcement of concrete structures.

 Rebar can have a wide range of prices based on size, rendered services, market conditions, and other factors.